-VWL challenged by saturated markets and current VW AG diesel emissions manipulation, EUR 6.7bn provisions cut into FY2015 operating profits VWL is a wholly owned subsidiary of VWFS and acts as Seller and Servicer of the lease receivables.
-VW AG is the parent company of VWFS, holding 100% of its shares and thus a controlling interest.
-VW AG's financial division, as represented by VWFS, is a core business of the group with a significant contribution to group total earnings.
-In our view, the strong integration of VWFS within the VW group places an upper bound on its rating.
-We assigned to VWFS an internal credit assessment equivalent to the internal credit assessment of VW AG.
+VWL is a wholly owned subsidiary of VWFSAG and acts as Seller and Servicer of the lease financing contracts.
+VWAG is the parent company of VWFSAG, holding 100% of its shares and thus a controlling interest.
+VWAG's financial division, as represented by VWFSAG, is a core business of the group with a significant contribution to group total earnings.
+CRA undertook an internal credit assessment of VWFSAG.

-VW AG is currently facing legal and financial uncertainties resulting from the use of particular software in type EA 189 EU5 diesel engines.
-On September 18th, the US Environmental Protection Agency (EPA) published a Notice of Violation alleging Volkswagen of having used certain software in diesel engines to circumvent emission standards under the Clean Air Act.
-According to a public announcement by VW AG, some 11 million vehicles worldwide might be affected.
-On October 15th the Kraftfahrtbundesamt (KBA, German Federal Motor Transport Authority) required VW to recall all diesel vehicles fitted with the affected engine type registered in Germany.
+VWAG is currently facing legal and financial uncertainties resulting from the use of particular software in type EA 189 EU5 diesel engines.
+In September 2015, the US Environmental Protection Agency published a Notice of Violation alleging Volkswagen of having used certain software in diesel engines to circumvent emission standards under the Clean Air Act.
+According to a public announcement by VWAG, around 11 million vehicles worldwide might be affected.
+In December 2015, Volkswagen announced that the presented remedial technical measures have been approved by the German Federal Motor Transport Authority (KBA) with the consequence that the measures also apply to the EU-28 markets.